ducky8x/MACrosshair/README.md

 ### Keyboard Shortcut

 The default toggle key is `Y`.
 To change it, click the shortcut button in the settings panel and press any key or key combination.
 Modifier-only shortcuts (e.g. `Command + Shift + X`) use the system hotkey API; plain keys use an accessibility event tap.

+### Persistent Settings

+All settings — color, size, offset, theme, and keyboard shortcut — are saved automatically to your Mac every time you make a change.
+There is nothing to manually save.
+When you relaunch the app, everything will be exactly as you left it.

+### Profiles (Export / Import)

+At the bottom of the settings panel you'll find two buttons:

+- **Export Profile** — saves all your current settings to a `.json` file anywhere you choose (iCloud Drive, Dropbox, a USB drive, etc.)
+- **Import Profile** — loads a previously exported `.json` file and applies every setting instantly, including theme and keyboard shortcut

+This is the recommended way to move your settings between Macs, back them up, or share a setup with someone else.

+### iCloud Sync

+If the app is run as a properly signed macOS app, settings sync automatically across all your Macs via iCloud with no extra steps.
+Any change made on one Mac will appear on your other Macs within seconds.
+On unsigned builds (running via `swift MACrosshair.swift`), iCloud sync is silently skipped — use Export / Import instead.

 ## License